 German EU Blue Card

-EU Blue Card was made for high skilled non-EU/EEA workers, so they can start their career in Germany in an easier way.
-Although this residence permit has restrictions for applicants, for example, the minimum annual salary must be 55,200 EUR and 43,056 EUR for shortage occupations.
+EU Blue Card was made for highly-skilled non-EU workers, so they can start their careers in Germany in an easier way.

 Other requirements are: